shazam19/TokenAuthorizer/README.md

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
+	These two values are required in appsettings file:
+	CertificatePath: Path to public key certificate
+	CertificatePassword: Password for certificate (if any)
 2. Software dependencies
 3. Latest releases
 4. API references